1. Home

 Aluminum products can be recycled almost endlessly, making them one of the most environmentally friendly options available.
 Aluminum is so reusable that recycling saves 95% of the energy needed to craft new products!
 Recycled aluminum can be easily formed into new shapes, making the material a favorite of conservationists.

-As one of the most common materials used across the globe, plastics are essential to the recycling process.
+Plastic recycling is full of pitfalls.
 There are seven different kinds of plastic, and theoretically, all of them can be recycled.
-However, a lot of the material that could become recycled plastics ends up in landfills instead, and breaks down into our environment.
+However, a lot of the material that could become recycled plastics ends up in landfills instead and breaks down into our environment.

-Unfortunately, only types 1 and 2 can be processed at most recycling plants, and types 6 and 7 are not accepted at a majority of most American plants.
-Before recycling your plastic, check the bottom of the product for its type, and then find a corresponding recycling plant that can accept that material.
+Unfortunately, only types 1 and 2 can be processed at most recycling plants, and types 6 and 7 are not accepted at most American plants.
+Before recycling your plastic, make sure your local recycling facility accepts those types or find a facility that can.

 Recycling paper and clean cardboard is a huge help toward preserving our planet's forests and water supply.
-One ton of recycled paper or cardboard can save up to 17 trees, and it also saves up to 7,000 gallons of water and 22.5 kilowatt hours of energy.
+One ton of recycled paper or cardboard can save up to 17 trees, up to 7,000 gallons of water, and 22.5 kilowatt-hours of energy.

-White paper, when created from recycled materials, produces 74% less air pollution, 35% less water pollution, and 75% less processed energy than paper from virgin fibers.
+White paper created from recycled materials produces 74% less air pollution, 35% less water pollution, and 75% less processed energy than paper from virgin fibers.
 Overall, recycling any clean paper is important for our environment.

-Glass is entirely recyclable, and can be used and reused endlessly without loss in quality or purity.
-Once recycled, this material can be ground down into dust and crafted into new glass products.
+Once recycled, glass can be ground to dust and crafted into new glass products.
 Recycled glass can also be used in production furnaces, reducing the amount of emissions released at glass-blowing plants.

 Why Should You Recycle?

-Overall, recycling is an essential part of taking care of our planet for future generations.
-In addition to the many environmental benefits, recycling can deliver several economic benefits that everyone can enjoy.
+Overall, recycling can be an important way to protect our planet for future generations.
+In addition to the many environmental benefits, recycling can deliver economic benefits.

-Aluminum, glass, paper, and cardboard can all be universally recycled.
+Aluminum, glass, paper, and cardboard can all be universally recycled where programs exist.
 Plastic is also important to recycle, but be sure your local plant can handle your product’s plastic type first.

-If protecting the environment is a goal you have, Palmetto wants to be your top source of environmental news and insights.
-You can get started by checking out our Free Solar Design and Savings Estimate Tool today to see how much you could save by going solar, and the environmental benefits going solar would provide.
+If protecting the environment and conserving energy is your goal, check out Palmetto’s Free Solar Design and Savings Estimate Tool today to see how much you could save by going solar and the environmental benefits going solar would provide.
+You can also learn more about home electrification’s potential benefits for you and the environment.

 My electric bill is $290/mo